fbaldo31/crypto-trend-bot/readme.md

 ## Run

-`anaconda-navigator`
+**Backend**

-1. Activate your environment:
+1. Activate your Python environment:
 Assuming your env is `py36` `source activate py36`
+2. Open Anaconda Navigator to install the required dependencies `anaconda-navigator`
-2. `python manage.py runserver 8000 --nothreading --noreload`
+3. Run server `python3 manage.py runserver 8000 --nothreading --noreload`

+**Frontend**
+`ng serve`

 ## Features

 1. Get the BTC (can be either other crypto) trend over the past year.
-2. Get the BTC rates for each min during the last week
-3. Put the high, mid and low values in arrays and preprocess it.
-4. Fetch every minute the current rate.
+2. Train the model
+3. Display results in charts